 - The developers add new features and play modes every week to entice people to play more

-- Games can last up to 20 minutes and users typically play with strangers
+- Games can last up to 20 minutes and cannot be paused

-- Fortnite is designed to keep players coming back which can be difficult for teens and tweens who haven’t yet developed a healthy relationship with screen time.
-Games like these can trigger obsessive behavior in people
+- The games are designed to keep players coming back, which can be difficult for teens and tweens who haven’t yet developed a healthy relationship with screen time

-- Students can come across profanity or inappropriate language from other players through text or voice chatting
+- Students can chat with strangers while playing and can come across profanity or inappropriate language

 Fortnite has a Minecraft-like creative aspect, as players can build structures.
 Assault weapon guns are used to hunt people and shoot them dead, but there is no blood.
 Players are randomly assigned a male or female character.
 The female characters are over-sexualized with big chests, skin-tight clothes, small waists, and large rear ends.
-Also, be prepared for $25 in-game purchases (additional weapons, etc.) that your child will beg for.
+Also, be prepared for in-game purchases that your child will beg for.”

 What can parents do?

-- Before giving them access to the game, teach your children to have a healthy balance when it comes to screen time and time spent offline.
-Set screen time limits before giving students access to devices
+- Encourage a healthy balance when it comes to screen time and time spent offline

 - Teach students to never share personal information with strangers online or on games

 - Set spending guidelines with your student and ensure that they ask before downloading any new apps or making any in-app purchases